 When a task containing such files is completed, the cost of data transfer is included in the total costs of task execution and will be charged together with the task price.
 Data transfer cost will be shown as a separate item in the task price tooltip on the task page.

 Seven Bridges provides full transparency of data transfer costs charged by cloud infrastructure providers and passes them through with no extra charge or fee.
-For a complete list of data transfer prices, please refer to Amazon S3 Data Transfer Pricing and Google Cloud Storage Network Pricing.
+For a complete list of data transfer prices, please refer to Amazon S3 Data Transfer Pricing.

 Another option that might cause data transfer costs is the use of files from mounted cloud storage buckets.
 If your bucket is in a location that is different from the location of the project in which you want to use the files, when executing an analysis within the project the files will need to be transferred to the project's location as this is where the computation will take place.
 In this case, there will be additional file transfer costs charged directly to your account with the cloud storage provider.
 Also, when using such files as inputs for a task, the Platform will not display a warning about the location of the input file being different from the project location.